Labour wants to expand state nurseries as part of election childcare pledge

 Shadow education secretary Bridget Phillipson said the country needs to see a “transformation” in the childcare system which supports children from the “end of parental leave to the end of primary school”.

-It comes after the MP visited Estonia to observe childcare and early years education, where all children over 18 months are guaranteed a place in state-run nurseries until they go to school when they are seven- all for €70 a month or less.
+It comes after the MP visited Estonia to observe childcare and early years education, where all children over 18 months are guaranteed a place in state-run nurseries until they go to school when they are seven – all for €70 a month or less.

-Currently, working parents in the UK have to wait until the child is three-years-old before they receive 30 hours of free childcare.
+Currently, working parents in the UK have to wait until the child is three years old before they receive 30 hours of free childcare.

 A maintained nursery school, in comparison, provides state-funded childcare up to the age of five but there are only a small number in the country due to their high costs.